TheSquarePotatoMan/MaterialFire/README.md

 + Type 'about:profiles' in the Firefox urlbar and hit enter
 + Open the root directory folder of your profile
 + Open the 'chrome' folder, or create it if it doesn't exist
-+ Copy the file 'chrome.css'(or its contents if you already have a chrome.css file) and the folder 'material' into the chrome folder
++ Copy the file 'chrome.css'(or its contents if you already have a chrome.css file), the 'movablemenubutton.uc.jc' and the folder 'material' into the chrome folder
 + Restart Firefox

+### What I'm hoping to add in the future
++ removing background or replacing buttons
++ expandable/scrollable bookmarkbar(I'm a complete coding noob though, so this might take a while)
++ Some button replacements